How to Escape To Do List Hell?

-Let me set the scene – It is a lovely Saturday morning and I am sitting in my office preparing this week’s blog posts.
+It’s a lovely Saturday morning and I’m sitting in my office preparing the week’s blog posts.

-The heading at the top of the page reads To Do List Thurs/Friday.
+The heading at the top of the page reads To-Do List Thurs/Friday.
 Some of the tasks are ticked off and completed, some are still outstanding.

-There is just one BIG problem with this picture.
-The to do list is about 4 months old.
 I couldn’t even tell you when I wrote it, or exactly how long it has been hanging on my wall.

-Have ONE to do list
+Have ONE to-do list

-One area where I have been extremely successful working through my to do list has been when I go travelling.
 I make up one central list (which can sometimes be pages long) and I work through the list methodically, striking items out as I go.

-Obviously this is a process I need to incorporate back into my work.
+Obviously, this is a process I need to incorporate back into my work.

 Be realistic

-The lists I wrote at work were more likely lists of what I wanted to be working on at that exact moment, not lists of what I could successfully achieve in one weekend.
-At the time of writing, my lists were fuelled by frustration not motivation.
+When I was working full-time for an employer, (yet dreaming of working for myself), I would write up lists of what I wanted to be working on at that exact moment, not lists of what I could successfully achieve in one weekend.

-While it is certainly a good idea to push yourself to your full potential, it is another to set yourself up to fail with over the top ‘I can not fit it all in, no matter how hard I work’ to do lists.
-Instead set realistic action lists and time frames, work hard and set yourself up to succeed.
+While it is certainly a good idea to push yourself to your full potential, it is another to set yourself up to fail with over the top ‘I can’t fit it all in, no matter how hard I work’ to-do lists.

 Grade items on the list

-I tend to pile everything on to my to do list, from the major tasks that MUST be done today, to the minor ones that could be done by the end of the month without causing a problem.
+I tend to pile everything on to my to-do list, from the major tasks that MUST be done today, to the minor ones that could be done by the end of the month without causing a problem.

 Grade your items so that you are working on your important/urgent ones first.
-It could be as simple as using an A,B,C system or numbering them according to importance.
+It could be as simple as using an A, B, C system or numbering them according to importance.

 Cull your list

-Do you need to be brutal and cull your to do list?
+Do you need to be brutal and cull your to-do list?

-If you are anything like me, sometimes your list acts as a brainstorming outlet.
 I jot down tasks as they pop into my head.
 Yet this doesn’t mean that every idea needs to be completed.
 Some ideas require further research to see if I want to follow through on their implementation.
-Keep your brainstorming ideas separate from your to do list.

-Realise the tasks you are avoiding could be really important
+Realize the tasks you are avoiding could be really important

-Whether we realise it or not, sometimes the tasks we fail to complete on our action lists, link directly back to our fears.
 The fears we don’t like to talk about, let alone admit to ourselves.
 The big, dark scary fears that hold us back.

-In these instances, the scary task can sometimes be the most important.
 Though it can be tempting to procrastinate and put off the fear factor, you will learn and grow a lot more if you dive in feet first and get the task done.

-Looking at my old wall list, I realise one of the tasks I did not complete was important.
 Important in the fact that it would have earned income, while most of the tasks I ticked off certainly didn’t.
 Yet I put it off because I was nervous about working on the task at the time.

-The task I mentioned above was a writing market.
-A market which is no longer available.
-I missed that particular opportunity because I let my fear override my determination.
-Don’t make the same mistake.
-Seize opportunities as they arise.
+The task I mentioned above was a writing opportunity.
+An opportunity which is no longer available.
+I missed that opportunity because I let my fear get in the way of doing business.

 What if you don’t use to do lists?

 If you never use lists and remember everything in your head (and get it all done), I take my hat off to you.
-I wish I was more like you.
-I need to write everything down or something slips between the memory cracks.

-Now if you will excuse me, I have to go rip something off my office wall.
+Now if you will excuse me, I have to go rip something off my office wall!

 One of the things I love about my To Do list is it helps me realize when things are expendable or maybe need to be delegated/re-prioritized.
 I had an unpaid article that I was asked to do as a favor for an acquaintance, and I was hesitant.